bashrc2/epicyon/README.md

  * No fashionable web frameworks. *"Boring by design"*.
  * No blockchain or AI garbage.
  * Written in Python, with few dependencies.
+ * Can also federate on Tor, i2p, and yggdrasil.
  * AGPL license, which big tech hates.

 Epicyon is for people who are tired of *enshittified Big Tech garbage* and just want to DIY their online social experience without much fuss or expense.
 Think *water cooler discussions* rather than *doomscrolling* and *shouting into the void*, in which you're mainly just reading and responding to the posts of people that you're following.